AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 ### Gene mapping parameters

-The [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config/goi_config.yaml`, sets the defaults for the parameters required for mapping the gene identifiers in the genes of interest workflow.
+The [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config/goi_config.yaml`, sets the defaults for additional parameters required for mapping the gene identifiers in the genes of interest workflow.
 These parameters will only be used if `perform_mapping` is set to `TRUE`.
 It is **not required** to alter these parameters to run the workflow, but if you would like to modify the gene identifier mapping, you can do so by changing these parameters.